bzon/ecr-k8s-secret-creator/FLUX_GUIDE.md

   config.json: xxxxx # base64 encoded config.json
 ```

 * After deploying Weave Flux with Helm, you must edit the Weave Flux deployment via `kubectl edit deploy flux` and use the created Kubernetes secret as a docker volume in the Flux pod.
+Please see the [examples](./examples) directory too.

 ```yaml
 apiVersion: extensions/v1beta1